wg-fuzz/wg-fuzz/README.md

 ## TODO
 - Write a simple randomised WebGPU API fuzzer
 - Make it multithreaded
+- Input minimisation
 - Make the JS files multithreaded (workers?)
 - Implement swarm testing
 - Integrate WGSLSmith
 - Make it feedback-directed (grey-box)
+- Differential testing with other WebGPU implementations, e.g. wgpu?
 - Make it a tool for fuzzing APIs in general?
-Make description language, think about languages to support. wg-fuzz -> api-fuzz.
+Make description language, think about languages to support. wg-fuzz -> api-fuzz